jjfumero/jjfumero.github.io/_posts/2023-10-19-unified-shared-memory.md

 I believe this is an interesting work and has shown the potential, the benefits and the drawbacks of this approach.
 However, despite the fact that I like this work, it adds extra complexity to current and production VMs.
 An alternative approach is to allow buffer objects to be off-heap.
 Projects such as the [Panama API](https://github.com/openjdk/panama-foreign) will allow heterogeneous managed runtime systems to do this easily.

+## Follow-up and discussions

 If you get this far, and you're still interested in this work, you can check the paper, and/or drop me an email for more discussions.
+You can also leave your comments on [GitHub](https://github.com/jjfumero/jjfumero.github.io/discussions/10), or contact my via [Twitter](https://twitter.com/snatverk).